AnnaSeDab/UrszUla-Photography/README.md

 - Font awesome - importing facebook and instagram icons used
 - Google fonts - importing fonts used on the website
 - W3Schools - used to find solutions to problems with code
+- Stack overflow - used to used to find solutions to problems with code
 - Firefox developer tools - checking responsiveness and observing effect of code changes in real time
 - Slack - used to find the solutions for the encountered problems with code, Github and Gitpod services
 - Canva - used for creating wireframes